Visiting Disney World in September | magicintheplanning.com

 September Events

 Halloween arrives early at the Disney World Resort!
-A highlight of the season is Mickey’s Not-So-Scary Halloween Party, which takes place on select nights from August 15 through October 31.
+A highlight of the season is Mickey’s Not-So-Scary Halloween Party, which takes place on select nights from mid-August through October 31.
 The very popular ticketed event lasts from 7:00 PM to midnight and features trick-or-treating, a special Halloween parade, fireworks, specialty menu items, not-so-scary entertainment, your favorite characters dressed in their Halloween attire, and so much more.

-Another festival to be aware of is Epcot’s International Food & Wine Festival, which takes place from August 28 through November 22, 2025.
+Another festival to be aware of is Epcot’s International Food & Wine Festival, which typically takes place from the end of August through mid-November.
 This is a highly anticipated event at the park, featuring a wide variety of food and beverage booths to satisfy the most discerning palates.
 In addition to dining options, attendees can take part in scavenger hunts, enjoy live music, participate in the Wine and Dine Half Marathon, and explore exclusive festival merchandise.

 Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
 These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.
 There are currently no events scheduled for September.